 Most students at MVHS will graduate with an Academic Diploma or an Honors Diploma.
 Requirements for each diploma are listed below.
-In addition, each diploma requires you to demonstrate mastery of Oregon Essential Skills in reading, writing, and math; and to participate in Career-Related Learning Experiences (CRLEs).
+In addition, each diploma requires you to demonstrate mastery of Oregon Essential Skills in reading, writing, and math; and to participate in career-related learning experiences (CRLEs).
 Keep these requirements in mind as you plan your classes.
-(Please note: Each semester-long course is worth one half (0.5) credit, and each yearlong course is worth one full (1.0) credit.
+(Please note: Each semester-long course is worth one half (0.5) credit, and each yearlong course is generally worth one full (1.0) credit unless otherwise noted.
 Find more graduation information in Bend-La Pine Schools Policy IKF-AR and its associated reference table.)